 If there’s one thing we all know and agree on, it’s how expensive life is!
 It’s a constant cost with something new arising each and every month.
 One week your car needs its MOT, the next its new school uniform, the list just keeps going on!

 Setting up a budget using your monthly income and outgoings is one thing; however, we all know you can never properly predict what’s around the corner and how you are going to afford it.
 Though, as hard as it may sound, saving something for a rainy day is the best way to ensure you stay afloat and overcome the risk or sinking into debt.
-The last thing you want to do it spend your life chasing debts and loan installments.
+The last thing you want to do it spend your life chasing debts and loan instalments.

 While there may be many reasons as why not to save money, especially if you struggle to pay your bills month to month, everyone has to start somewhere!

 Financial situations tend to get better over time and as you get older, but like it or not, saving money is the first step to financial competence and freedom.
 Whenever you feel you are lacking the motivation to save, think about the benefits you can enjoy with savings at hand.
 You get peace of mind, possibility of influencing your own destiny, and of course it gives you the breathing space and a fallback plan in case circumstances out of your control change for the worse!

 Use cash where you can – Okay, so nowadays its easier said than done.
 Obviously, your main monthly outgoings like rent, council tax, and your energy bills need to be through card payments and direct debits.
 However, research shows that if you pay what you can in cash you tend to save more.
 This is because you are more likely to watch what you are spending and be less wasteful.